Love is thicker than blood

 Sustainability has been central in my work and life for quite some time, so this project really felt like a full circle moment.
 I had the pleasure to host the Thrift Talks podcast series for Kringwinkel Antwerpen, aka the official provider of my coffee mug collection, my vase collection and my second hand interior addiction.

-Listen to the three chapters on Vice.com.
+Listen to the three chapters!

 Thrift Talks is a Vice Media production.